 1.3.1 The marking must be affixed in such a way that it is clearly visible after the on-board sewage treatment plant has been fitted with all the auxiliary equipment necessary for its operation.

-1.3.2 If necessary, the on-board sewage treatment plant must bear an additional removable plate made of a durable material which must contain all the information in referred to in point 1.1 and which shall be affixed in such a way that that information is clearly legible and easily accessible after the on-board sewage treatment plant has been installed in a craft.
+1.3.2 If necessary, the on-board sewage treatment plant must bear an additional removable plate made of a durable material which must contain all the information in referred to in point 1.1 and which shall be affixed in such a way that that information is clearly legible and easily accessible after the on-board sewage treatment plant has been installed in avessel.

 1.4 All parts of the on-board sewage treatment plant which may have an effect on the treatment of sewage must be clearly marked and identified.

-1.5 The exact location of the marking referred to in point 1.1 shall be indicated in Section I of the type approval certificate.
+1.5 The exact location of the marking referred to in point 1.1 shall be indicated in Section I of the type approval certificate (see Part III).

 2. Testing